How to check if a text is translated through google translate

-While going through a paragraph, if you encounter lots of well order words but with improper endings, chances are, it is translated through Google Translate.
-The reason for this is, GT is worst at words formation or morphology which may include beginnings or endings of the words.
+While going through a paragraph, if you encounter lots of well order words, but with improper endings, chances are, it is translated through Google Translate.
+The reason for this is, GT is worst at words formation or morphology, which may include beginnings or endings of the words.

 Artificial sounding sentences:

 When the translation is not in your native language or in the language on which you have a better hold, you have to blindly trust the output from the GT.
 That’s where the problem arises when you end up with artificial sentences that do not convey a definite meaning.
-Only genuine speaker of that particular language is able to detect this.
+The only genuine speaker of that particular language is able to detect this.

 You may perform checks to see whether a paragraph is translated through GT.
 One of which is actually translating the actual text through it and see the result.
 Or, you can translate the text back to the original language and see the effect.
 This is the most common methodology, lot of people adopt, in order to identify whether the translation is done through GT.